Entanglement dynamics from universal low-lying modes: Late-time saturation value

 Here each $i_p, i'_{p}$ labels basis states in $\sH$ like in \eqref{o15}, and runs from 1 to $D$, the total Hilbert space dimension, and each $m_k$ goes from 1 to $d_{\sC}$, the dimension of $\sC$, and labels an element of $\sC$.
 Since each $Q_m$ commutes with all $\{B_{\alpha}\}$, the above states are zero energy eigenstates of $P_{2n}$.
-Assuming that these states span the ground state subspace of $P_{2n}$,\footnote{This should be true for generic choices of $B_{ \alpha}$, and is provable in many cases for $n = 1$~\cite{moudgalya2023symmetries} but there are exceptions for $n \geq 2$, e.g., when $\{B_\alpha\}$ can be written as quadratic operators in fermions~\cite{bao2021symmetry, nahum_freefermion}.
+Assuming that these states span the ground state subspace of $P_{2n}$,\footnote{This is true if this ensemble of evolutions forms an exact $n$-design in the $\to \infty$ limit~~\cite{harrow2009random, brandao2016local, hunterjones2019unitary}, which should be the case for generic choices of $B_{\alpha}$.
+This is easily provable in many cases for $n = 1$~\cite{moudgalya2023symmetries} but there are simple exceptions for $n \geq 2$, e.g., when $\{B_\alpha\}$ can be written as quadratic operators in fermions~\cite{bao2021symmetry, nahum_freefermion, lastres2024nonuniversality}, which do not form $2$-designs.
 We also discuss this in Section \ref{sec:fixed_op}.}~we have the following late-time limit of the Euclidean time-evolution operator:

-The above expression assumes that the states in \eqref{basis_2n} can be treated as approximately orthonormal, which is true for the purpose of the expression \eqref{renyi_ev} when the initial state $\rho_0$ can access a large effective Hilbert space dimension.\footnote{See the example in Appendix \ref{app:eq} for a more explicit discussion of this point.}
+The above expression assumes that the states in \eqref{basis_2n} can be treated as approximately orthonormal, which is true for the purpose of the expression \eqref{renyi_ev} when the initial state $\rho_0$ can access a large effective Hilbert space dimension.\footnote{See the example in Appendix \ref{app:eq} for a more explicit discussion of this point.} More generally, \eqref{late_t_proj} would also involve various Weingarten functions of the permutations on $n$ copies, see e.g. \cite{hearth2023unitary}.
+The main idea, however, is that the ground state of the superhamiltonian, and hence the associated late-time saturation values, can be determined by the symmetries of the evolution.
+Putting this projector into \eqref{eq:renyi_avg}, in the case where the initial state $\rho_0$ is pure, we find